 The Socio-demographic Index (SDI) is a composite indicator of social development (4) (Supplement app1 87 risk, 2020).
 It is derived from the average of lag-distributed income per capita, total fertility rate in women under 25 years and average education in people over 15 years in populations (3,4) (Cousin E 2022) (Supplement app1 87 risk, 2020).
 The closer its value is to zero, the worse the estimated social development, with a value of zero representing a theoretical minimum level of socio-demographic development relevant to health issues and a value of one representing a theoretical maximum level of development (4) (Supplement app1 87RF, 2020).

-All estimates were performed for both sexes, age-standardized, and generated from data available from http://ghdx.healthdata.org/gbd-results-tool.
+All estimates were performed for both sexes, age-standardized, and generated from data available from the Global Health Data Exchange GBD Results Tool (http://ghdx.healthdata.org/gbd-results-tool).
 The figures were done using the R package version 4.02.

 Results